jenskutilek/fakelab/doc/truetype-hinting/index.md

 ### Interpolate: InterpolateH and InterpolateV

 These commands define two reference points, and move a third point so that the relation of the distance from the point to the referece points in the original unhinted outline is kept the same in the scaled and hinted outline.
-The third point may be rounded to the grid, using the options described under AlignH.
+The third point may be rounded to the grid, using the options described under _Align to Grid._

 ### Middle Delta: MDeltaH and MDeltaV